Book select flights, hotels, and car rentals

-That’s a pretty good deal for earning 2,000 Air Miles.
-I generally value Air Miles at around 15 cents/mile (providing that you choose to earn Dream Rewards instead of Cash Rewards), making this offer worth $300 in my books.
+The card has an annual fee of $120, which is a decent deal for earning 3,000 Air Miles.
+I generally value Air Miles at around 15 cents/mile (providing that you choose to earn Dream Rewards instead of Cash Rewards), making this offer worth $450 in my books – $320 once you net against the annual fee.

 You can also earn a referral bonus of 500 Air Miles for every friend or family member you refer to this card.
 Supplementary cards are free.